MALABA

 applicants contend that on a broad, generous and purposive

-interpretation of s78(1) as read with s81(1) of the Constitution, the
+interpretation of section 78(1) as read with section 81(1) of the

-instruments from which s78(1) derives inspiration.
+from which section 78(1) derives inspiration.

 The